Robert W. Marshall

 Robert William Marshall, Jr. (born June 17, 1959) is an American prelate of the Catholic Church who has been serving as Bishop of Alexandria in Louisiana since 2020.

 Biography

 Early life

 Robert Marshall was born on June 17, 1959, in Memphis, Tennessee.
-He attended Christian Brothers High School in Memphis, then went to Christian Brothers University in Memphis, receiving a Bachelor of History degree in 1980.
+He attended Christian Brothers High School in Memphis, then went to Christian Brothers University in Memphis, receiving a Bachelor of Arts in history degree in 1980.
 In 1983, Marshall earned a Juris Doctor degree at the University of Memphis law school.
-He then practiced law for twelve years in St. Louis, Missouri, and Memphis.
-Marshall entered Notre Dame Seminary in New Orleans in 1995 and completed his Master of Divinity degree in 2000.
+He then practiced civil law for twelve years in St. Louis, Missouri, and Memphis.

+Having decided to become a priest, Marshall entered Notre Dame Seminary in New Orleans in 1995 and completed his Master of Divinity degree in 2000.